-Malta is an archipelago located in Mediterranean Sea approx. 93 kms south of Sicily and about 300 kms North of Libya.
+Malta is an archipelago located in the Mediterranean Sea approx. 93 km south of Sicily and about 300 km North of Libya.

 The archipelago consists of 18 uninhabited islands and three inhabited: Malta, Gozo (Għawdex) and Comino (Kemmuna).
 There are also Manoel Island, Filfla and the Fungus Rock, which appear historically and ecologically very significant.
 The others are mere large rocks.
 It is believed that Maltese islands were formed from the higher points of the land bridge connecting Sicily and North Africa.

-As to the most of Mediterranean islands, the coastline of Malta, Gozo and Comino is primarily rocky.
-Sandy beaches can be found mostly on the North side of the islands s.a.
-Golden Bay and Mellieha Bay (in Malta) and Ramla Bay (in Gozo). in against to North the South side is consisted of remarkably high cliffs.
+As to most Mediterranean islands, the coastline of Malta, Gozo and Comino is primarily rocky.
+Sandy beaches can be found mostly on the Northside of the islands s.a.
+Golden Bay and Mellieha Bay (in Malta) and Ramla Bay (in Gozo). in against to the North the Southside consists of remarkably high cliffs.
 The eastern side of the island houses three large bays and the West a concentration of natural harbours.